Looking for a coach? Someone to encourage, motivate, and challenge you? Plus a detailed, personalized training plan? Click here!

 A lot of my friends and clients have asked me the question, “How did you bring your marathon time down from 4:10 in your first race to a personal best time of 3:16:38?”
 After all, that is a significant amount of time by which to improve, even taking inexperience at the marathon distance into account.
 If you consider that my time went up (to 4:20 in LA, 4:25 in San Francisco, my third and fourth marathons), before it went down, it really represents an improvement of over an hour.
 That’s about 2:20 per mile!…Continue reading →

-You’ve done the training, you’ve tapered properly, you’ve cleaned up your nutrition habits and now you are toeing the line in your new running outfit and shoes ready to set a new PR or qualify for the Boston Marathon…Continue reading →
+You’ve done the training, you’ve tapered properly, you’ve cleaned up your nutrition habits and now you are toeing the line in your new running outfit and shoes ready to set a new PR or qualify for the Boston Marathon.
+Before you get there, though, it might be a good idea to take a moment to read these race day rules….Continue reading →